SuryaKari/Udacity-Data-Analyst/stroop-effect.md

 #### What is our independent variable?
 What is our dependent variable?

-Our Independent variable is the color of the printed word on the screen.
+Independent Variable : The color / Word congruency being manipulated on the screen.
-The Dependent variable is the time it takes to read the color of the printed word on the screen.
+Dependent variable : The time it takes to read or name the color of the word on the screen.

 #### Null and alternative hypotheses are clearly stated in words and mathematically.
 Symbols in the mathematical statement are defined.

+* **T-test or Z-test** : A t-test is a more appropritate test in this case for the following reasons:
+  **1.** : Population mean and population standard deviation is unknown
+  **2.** : The test is a dependent samples test and we have the same participant's being tested under different conditions
+  **3.** : An appropriate test would be a two tailed paired t-test

 * **Null Hypothesis** : The null hypothesis will state that the times taken for a reader to read congruent letters vs the incongruent letters is the same and has no effect on the reading times